 Make room in your budget for retirement savings contributions so you can start earning compound interest sooner rather than later.
 For example, CNN Money reports that if you save $3,000 per year from the age of 25 to 35 at a 7 percent annual return, your initial $30,000 investment will grow to $338,000 by the retirement age of 65.

-You should do whatever you can to reduce your debt load and avoid acquiring new debt to keep yourself on track, according to Mr. Money Mustache.
-You might want to consider using a tool like the Pay Off Debt app to organize your debt repayment plan.
-Click here to see five debts you need to tackle before you retire.
+You should do whatever you can to reduce your debt load and avoid acquiring new debt to keep yourself on track.
+You might want to consider using a tool like the Debt Payoff Planner app to organize your debt repayment plan.

 Retiring early as a result of financial independence is possible, even if you don’t earn millions of dollars.
 All you need is a long-term plan and the commitment to make it possible.
 It may take some sacrifice, but the best piece of advice is to get started today, even if it’s with small steps.

 Figure out how much you need for retirement, create a budget you can stick to, cut back on spending and save aggressively towards your future.
 You may need to adjust your lifestyle to support less spending and more savings, but you may look back one day and be thankful you did.

 - 101 Easy Ways To Save Money Daily

 - Can You Afford Education in America at These Prices?

 - 5 Bulk Food Items You Need To Be Buying at Costco This Fall